 West Craigie Farm, South Queensferry, Edinburgh, EH30 9AR

-What is more, Craigie’s Farm also offers afternoon tea at their café where visitors can unwind after a day of fruit and veg picking.
+What is more, Craigie’s Farm is hosting a series of autumn events including pumpkin picking, Tunnels of Terror and Spooky Tunnels, providing some fun scares, as well as afternoon tea at their café where visitors can unwind after a day of fruit and veg picking.
 The farm’s shop also boasts a range of food products including jams, juices, meat, cheeses, groceries, as well as gifts and hampers.
 There is also a timber play area and some cute farm animals to be observed.

 You can book your tickets by pressing here.